-This curriculum of training in Medical Oncology was developed in 2015 and undergoes an annual review by Prof Seamus O'Reilly and Prof Liam Grogan, National Specialty Directors, and Leah O'Toole, Head of Postgraduate Training and Education, and by the Medical Oncology Training Committee.
-The curriculum is approved by the Irish Committee on Higher Medical Training.
+This curriculum of training in Medical Oncology was developed in 2010 and undergoes an annual review by Prof Seamus O'Reilly and Prof Liam Grogan National Specialty Directors, Dr Ann O'Shaughnessy, Head of Education, and by the Medical Oncology Training Committee.
+The curriculum is approved by the Institute of Medicine.

-Version Date Published Last Edited By Version Comments 2.0 October 2019 Keith Farrington Changes to Minimum requirements
+Version Date Published Last Edited By Version Comments 12.0 1 July 2022 Keith Farrington Changes to form names and minor change to minimum requirements